scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

   def firstName: String
   def lastName: String
 ```

-Traits can also contain concrete members.
-For instance, this trait defines two abstract members — `numLegs` and `walk()` — and also has a concrete implementation of a `stop()` method:
+However, traits can also contain concrete members.
+For instance, the following trait defines two abstract members — `numLegs` and `walk()` — and also has a concrete implementation of a `stop()` method:

 ```scala
 trait HasLegs: